FREE CONSULTATION

 3.10 Multimodal AI Search

-The newest and most powerful technique.
-Combines text, image, and voice inputs in a single query.
-Google’s multimodal AI and ChatGPT’s vision capabilities enable conversational visual search.
+The newest and arguably most powerful technique , combining text, image, and voice in a single query.
+Google’s multimodal AI and ChatGPT’s vision tools now let you have an actual back-and-forth about what you’re looking at.

 Best for: Complex research queries, conversational discovery, AI-assisted shopping, educational exploration.